 The District supplies all educational texts and materials.
-These texts, supplies, etc. are the pupil's responsibility.
-The pupil will pay for books that are lost or willfully destroyed by the pupil.
+These texts, supplies, etc. are the student's responsibility.
+The student will pay for books that are lost or willfully destroyed by the student.
 The cost will be based on the replacement cost of the book.